tsuoanttila/kesakko/README.md

-spring-boot-demo
+kesakko
 ==============

-Vaadin Framework Team presents: Automatic Spring Boot Demo Application!
+Vaadin Framework Team presents: Kesakko*, The Automatic Spring Boot Demo Application Platform!

+*Kesakko means a reindeer calf born this summer

 How To Demo:
 - Install the jar and archetype `mvn install`
-- Create your demo project `mvn archetype:generate -DarchetypeGroupId=org.vaadin.fwteam -DarchetypeArtifactId=spring-boot-demo-archetype -DarchetypeVersion=0.1-SNAPSHOT`
+- Create your demo project `mvn archetype:generate -DarchetypeGroupId=org.vaadin.fwteam -DarchetypeArtifactId=kesakko-archetype -DarchetypeVersion=0.1-SNAPSHOT`
 - Modify MyDemoComponent.java to be your demo component
 - Update @DemoComponent annotation parameters
 - Optionally add a @SourceHighlight to a Type or Method to show some code